joshbrusa/linked-list/README.md

 # linked-list

-Simple example usage of a linked list.
+Example of a linked list.

 ## Run